 Windows 10 is a very good operating system.
 'The best Windows yet' is a cliché, but it also happens to be true - it’s robust and flexible.
 The Microsoft Store remains a problem, however.
 There still aren’t enough decent native apps and everything feels half a decade out of date.
 It’s just as well that Windows is so well supported by traditional desktop apps.

-Windows 10 in Tablet Mode isn’t as intuitive as iOS, but it is a great compromise between a traditional desktop experience and using a tablet and pen.
+Windows 10 in Tablet Mode isn’t as intuitive as iOS on the iPad and iPad Pro, but it is a decent compromise between a traditional desktop experience and using a tablet and pen.
 You can choose whether Windows 10’s Tablet Mode invokes automatically when you detach the tablet; it’s a simpler interface designed for touch and pen.

 Surface Book 2 pricing